Logarithmic Potentials and Quasiconformal Flows on the Heisenberg Group: Introduction

 \section{Introduction}

 The purpose of this paper is to take a first look at the quasiconformal Jacobian problem outside the Euclidean setting.
-We choose as location the sub-Riemannian Heisenberg group, $\mH$, a fundamental object that has played many roles, most recently attracting considerable interest as a testing ground for the development of analysis in metric spaces.
+We choose as location the sub-Riemannian Heisenberg group $\mH$, a fundamental object that has played many roles.
+Most recently $\mH$ has attracted considerable interest as a testing ground for the development of analysis in metric spaces.
 While amenable to analysis, $\mH$ is highly non-Euclidean in that it does not admit a bi-Lipschitz embedding into any finite-dimensional Euclidean space.
-The results of our investigations are several: we identify a rich supply of non-smooth quasiconformal mappings in a sub-Riemannian space, a testament to the flexibility of quasiconformal analysis on $\mH$; we extend the flow method of generating quasiconformal mappings of $\mH$, results we hope may prove useful for future constructions; and we begin a study of the geometric implications, opening up a host of interesting questions regarding metric deformations of the Heisenberg group.
+The results of our investigations are several: we extend the flow method of generating quasiconformal mappings of $\mH$; we identify a rich supply of non-smooth quasiconformal mappings of $\mH$ with certain prescribed behaviors; and we give an application of the existence of such mappings to a geometric recognition problem.
+The latter is representative of other interesting questions (regarding metric deformations of the Heisenberg group) made more accessible by this work.

-Before specializing our discussion to $\mH$, we introduce some terminology for a general metric measure space $M = (X,d_M,\nu)$.
-A quasiconformal mapping of $ M $ is a homeomorphism, $ f : M \to M $, such that
+Before specializing our discussion to $\mH$, we introduce some terminology for an arbitrary metric measure space $M = \left(X,d_M,\nu\right)$.
+This is done solely to illustrate that our motivating problem has a natural formulation in this general setting.

+A quasiconformal mapping (of $ M $) is a homeomorphism $ f : M \to M $ such that

-is bounded.
-If $ H_f $ is not only bounded, but essentially bounded by $ K \geq 1 $, then we say $ f $ is a $ K $-quasiconformal mapping.
+is bounded on $M$.
+If $ H_f $ is not only bounded, but essentially bounded by $ K \geq 1 $ then we say $ f $ is a $ K $-quasiconformal mapping.

 For $ f $ a quasiconformal mapping, we define the Jacobian of $ f $ as